viper3400/FileSync/README.md

 ## Prerequisites

-* The released version is tested with Windows 10.
+* The released version is tested with Windows 10 and Ubuntu 20.04.
-* The released version requires .NET Version 4.6.1
 * You will need to create a google service account.
 Read [this](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount).
-* A service accounts is a different account, it's not your own Google account.
+* A service account is a different account, it's not your own Google account.
 * Service accounts have their own 15 GB Drive free space.
 * It's not visible via a web interface or somewhere else (unless you get a list via API, which is not implemented in FileSync at the moment).